 Solar Monitoring Software

-TS4-M can be combined with Tigo’s other software applications, such as TS4-F, which provides a rapid shutdown solution in the event of a fire.
+TS4-M can be combined with Tigo’s other applications, such as TS4-F, which provides a rapid shutdown solution in the event of a fire.

 PQube 3 by Power Standards Lab monitors DC voltage and AC output simultaneously in real time.
-These power diagnostics are combined with recorded environmental data such as temperature, humidity, barometric pressure, vibration, and solar irradiance.
+These power diagnostics are combined with recorded environmental specifics such as temperature, humidity, barometric pressure, vibration, and solar irradiance.

-Together, this data helps owners understand the health and efficiency of their PV array at any given point in time.
+This aggregate data helps owners understand the health and efficiency of their PV array at any given point in time.

 Solar Asset Management Software

 The software allows users to perform both technical and financial asset management in a single platform.
-Features include operational administration, financial management, performance monitoring and report generation.
+Features include operational administration, financial management, performance monitoring, and report generation.

 Solar Project Management Software

 Large commercial solar projects can be complicated, with many moving parts at any given point in time.
 That’s why solar project management software is so critically important to commercial solar installers.

 In particular, ENACT’s installation management features stand out.
-The tool enables users to monitor milestones through its workflow system, manage subcontractor bid processes, create project checklists and schedules, and coordinate multiple workflows on this integrated system.
+The tool enables users to monitor milestones through its workflow system, manage subcontractor bid processes, create project checklists and schedules, and coordinate multiple workflows.

 This software is intended to help smaller commercial solar installers streamline processes, such as designing and quoting projects, so they can spend more time scaling their business.

-SolarNexus is one of the oldest solar project management software applications in the market, and as such, is highly trusted within the industry.
+SolarNexus is one of the oldest solar project management applications in the market, and as such, is highly trusted within the industry.